earlyprint/earlyprint.github.io/about.md

 **Stephen Pentecost** is Senior Digital Humanities Specialist at Washington University in St. Louis, where he supports projects in textual editing, archive creation, textual criticism, and musical composition.

-**Kate Needham** is a Ph.D student in English Literature at Yale University studying early modern English translators.
+**Kate Needham** is a Ph.D candidate in English Literature at Yale University studying early modern English translators.
 She began working on the project as an undergraduate research assistant and has now led undergraduate workshops on the EarlyPrint Library, supervised teams of summer interns, and planned classroom activities using Early Print tools.

 ## Additional Credits